Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/nodejs/aspose.diagram/rulerdensity/_index.md

 ---
-title: "RulerDensity Class"
+title: "RulerDensity"
 linktitle: "RulerDensity"
-articleTitle: "RulerDensity"
-second_title: "Aspose.Diagram for Node.js via Java"
+second_title: "Aspose.Diagram for Node.js via Java API Reference"
 description: "Specifies the horizontal subdivisions on the ruler for the page."
 type: docs
 weight: 2220